 When he isn't teaching, Dr. Farrar may be found thinking about something: how to use technology and technique to great great learning experiences, the role of art- poetry, painting, and media- in understanding the human condition, or the ways in which philosophy and history illuminate our social reality.
 Otherwise, he is probably doing some sort of data analysis; reading a book, writing on some topic or other, or getting out for a hike.
 Feel free to stop by and visit him whenever you like.
 He enjoys visitors and good conversation!

-Interested in my academic interests?
-Check out my Google Scholar Site too!
-Though the publication trail is a bit old, it still reflects the topics that grab his imagination!
+The publication trail is a bit old, but it still reflects the topics that grab his imagination!
 He still enjoys exploring the ambiguity of language!

 Posters, Publications and Presentations in Teaching and Learning

 Farrar, W. T. (2005).
 Jigsaw methodologies in a hybrid environment.
 Transforming Practice through Reflective Scholarship, 103-106.
 Tempe, AZ: Maricopa Center for Learning and Instruction.